School Science Lessons

 4.4.1 Prepare apple juice gel

-1. Cut an unpeeled apple into eight equal pieces, leaving the core intact.
+1. To prepare apple juice gel, cut an unpeeled apple into eight equal pieces, leaving the core intact.

 2. Place the pieces into the larger glass beaker, and just cover them with tap water.